 Up to 1080p HD | Up to 30 FPS | 130° | ✅ |

-After disconnecting my phone from the Wi-Fi router and having everyone in the house also refrain from using it, the livestream became smooth and responsive to real-time movement, with delays being limited to about half a second to a second.
+After disconnecting my phone from the Wi-Fi router and having everyone in the house also refrain from using it, the livestream became smoother and more responsive to real-time movement, with delays being limited to about half a second to a second.

 Occasionally Nest Cam’s live feed came close to the 30 frames per second the camera is supposed to be capable of.
 But the difference between the highest frame rate and the lowest frame rate that the camera achieves is significant.
 If multiple people are using the same internet connection at once, expect a low frame rate.